University of Missouri Tuition and Fees

 Private Student Loans

 Aside from gift-based financial aid, some enrolled students take out loans to cover the University of Missouri’s tuition and expenses.
 This includes private student loans.
-At Mizzou, 8% of students took out a private loan for the 2021-22 school year, amounting to an average of $16,554.
+At Mizzou, 12% of students on average take out private loans, typically totalling $34,939 at graduation.

 What’s more, private loans have variable or fixed interest rates that may be higher than federal loan interest rates, which are always fixed.
 Private lenders may (but don’t always) require you to make payments on your loans while you are still in school, compared to federal student loans which you don’t have to start paying back until after you graduate, leave school, or change your enrollment status to less than half-time.